semaphoreci/docs/project-workflow-trigger-options_5d42dcce042863478675bb99.md

 In every job from this workflow, Semaphore will export `SEMAPHORE_GIT_REF_TYPE` environment variable with value `pull-request`.

-Semaphore will use the MERGE commit to run a workflow.
-The SHA of the HEAD commit of the Pull Request will be stored in `SEMAPHORE\_GIT\_PR\_SHA` environment variable.
+Semaphore uses the MERGE commit to run a workflow.
+The SHA of the HEAD commit of the Pull Request is stored in `SEMAPHORE\_GIT\_PR\_SHA` environment variable.

 ## Build pull requests from forks